EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/faq.md

 ```
 - Curl
 - MQTT
 - Anything other that you can compile yourself.
-There is a toolchain avaible.
+There is a toolchain available.